kumaryogesh17/youtube-screenshot-pdf-generator/README.md

 ## Features

 - **Easy to Use**: Simply click the screenshot button added to the YouTube video player controls to capture the current frame.
-- **High-Quality Screenshots**: Captures screenshots in PNG format for high-quality images.
-- **Instant Download**: Automatically downloads the captured screenshot to your device.
+- **Instant Download**: Automatically downloads the captured screenshots as pdf to your device.

 ## Installation